Rllyyy/Internet-Check/README.md

 # Install Guide & System Requirements

-1. <b>[Visit the download page](https://github.com/Rllyyy/Internet-Check/releases/latest)</b>, open the setup and follow the instructions.
+1. <b>[Visit the Download page](https://github.com/Rllyyy/Internet-Check/releases/latest)</b> and <b>Download <i>Internet-Check.Setup.msi</i></b> or <b>[Download the latest version directly](https://github.com/Rllyyy/Internet-Check/releases/download/v1.6.3/Internet-Check.Setup.msi)</b>
+2. Start the Setup
+3. If the message "Windows protected your PC" pops up, click on "More info" and then "Run Anyway"
+4. Follow the instructions in the Setup
-2. Start InternetCheck.exe from either the Desktop or the appData folder.
+5. Start InternetCheck.exe from either the Desktop or the appData folder.

 <details>
   <summary><b><i>View System Requirements</i></b></summary>